Tax Take

 HMRC's latest nudge letter campaign targets loan arrangements

 Published on 14 July 2025.
-By Adam Craggs, Partner and Michelle Sloane, Partner
+By Adam Craggs, Partner and Head of Tax, Investigations and Financial Crime and Michelle Sloane, Partner

 HMRC is targeting taxpayers who have claimed tax relief for interest paid, or other debits relating to loans, where they suspect that one of the taxpayer's "main purposes" for entering into the loan relationship was to avoid tax.